-Housing programs and service agencies in Boise City/Ada County are designed to meet the specific needs of homeless persons.
-This is done through the utilization of a coordinated network of homeless shelters, transitional housing, and permanent supportive housing and service providers.
-There are many service providers that supply services to both homeless and non-homeless low-income populations in Boise City/Ada County.
-These include providers of primary health care, mental health, and substance-use disorder services.
+Housing programs and service agencies in Boise City/Ada County are designed to meet the specific needs of individuals and families experiencing homelessness.
+These agencies include providers of primary health care, mental health, and substance-use disorder services.
 Additional detail may be found in MA-35 Special Needs Facilities and Services Section of the Consolidated Plan.
 Narratives about services are above.